-WASHINGTON, DC -- The nation's largest Memorial Day event, the 2015 National Memorial Day Parade, will take place on Monday, May 25 at 2:00 PM EDT along Constitution Avenue in Washington, DC.
-The parade will be streamed LIVE on Military.com at 2:00 PM EDT / 11:00 AM PDT.
+The nation's largest Memorial Day event, the 2016 National Memorial Day Parade, will take place on Monday, May 30 at 2:00 PM EDT along Constitution Avenue in Washington, DC.
+The parade will be streamed LIVE on Military.com on this page at 2:00 PM EDT / 11:00 AM PDT.

-Celebrating its 10th anniversary, the parade will welcome back actors and noted supporters of our veterans Gary Sinise and Joe Mantegna, along with celebrity chef and UK veteran Robert Irvine, legendary astronaut and Korean War veteran Buzz Aldrin, Miss America 2016 Betty Cantrell, and musical performances by American Idol winner Trent Harmon and award-winning country music stars John Michael Montgomery and Phil Vassar.
+Now in its 12th year, the parade will welcome back actors and noted supporters of our veterans Gary Sinise and Joe Mantegna, along with celebrity chef and UK veteran Robert Irvine, legendary astronaut and Korean War veteran Buzz Aldrin, Miss America 2016 Betty Cantrell, and musical performances by American Idol winner Trent Harmon and award-winning country music stars John Michael Montgomery and Phil Vassar.

 Veterans from every conflict from World War II to Iraq and Afghanistan will be represented in this year's parade.
-In honor of the 70th anniversary of the end of the Second World War in Europe, The Veterans of World War II will serve as this year's Grand Marshals.
-In addition to this anniversary, the parade will commemorate two other significant moments of American valor and sacrifice: the 25th anniversary of the end of the Civil War, as the 10th anniversary of the National Memorial Day Parade.
-It is quite a year of commemoration.
+In honor of the 75th anniversary of the end of the United States in World War II, the Veterans of World War II will serve as this year's Grand Marshals.
+In addition to this anniversary, the parade will commemorate two other significant moments of American valor and sacrifice: the 25th anniversary of the Gulf War, and the 15th anniversary of September 11th.

 To learn more about attending the parade in person, visit www.nationalmemorialdayparade.com.

 The parade is founded and organized by the American Veterans Center (AVC) a 501(c)(3) non-profit educational foundation dedicated to preserving and promoting the legacy of our military personnel.
 The National Memorial Day Parade is held annually in Washington D.C.
 To learn more about the American Veterans Center, visit www.americanveteranscenter.org.